-I really want to say "ethos," but instead I might say • The author notes his or her experience in this area by • The author endears herself to her audience by • The author demonstrates that he or she is a model of morality by • The author makes it clear that he cares for their audience by • The author establishes her credibility by • The author reminds her audience of their long-standing relationship when she writes • The author offers a number of concessions, including, suggesting to readers she has thoroughly considered the matter. • The speaker's repeated use of "we," "us," and "our" suggests to listeners that she is on their side. • The author's use of a [formal/informal] style, as exemplified by, helps to establish her credibility with an audience expecting exactly that. • The author's use of gives readers a feeling of familiarity and respect. • The author's (device) contributes to his/her credibility by • The writer inspires trust • The writer reinforces his/her authority • The writer alludes to his/her experience • The writer creates a bond with the audience I really want to say "pathos," but instead I might say • The author causes the audience to feel by • The author reminds the audience of sy The author reminds the audience of experiences by • The author inspires a sense of by • Writing " " is a way to manipulate the audience into feeling • The author knows stoking the readers' anger will push them into action, and does so by • The speaker's repetition of builds a feeling of within her listeners. • The use of imagery lends the text a sense of • The authors loaded words, such as and, are designed to give readers a feeling of • The author's allusion to creates a feeling of, as that is likely the reader's memory of the original experience. • The author's (device) contributes to the emotional weight of the piece by • The writer elicits empathy • The writer begs sympathy • The writer utilizes the audience's sense of (fear, hope, patriotism, etc) as a tool to • The writer captures hearts by • The writer engenders guilt/emotion/empathy/fear/unity/patriotism/hope etc • The writer employs an emotional (humorous, cautionary, vivid, etc.) anecdote • The writer employs an emotionar (numorous, cautionary, vivid, etc.) anecdote I really want to say "logos," but instead I might say • The author demonstrates the sensical nature of by offering data which serves to • The author notes the various benefits/advantages of by • The author notes the various disadvantages of by • The author provides various examples which serve to • The author uses a clever analogy when she compares • The author uses evidence that will appeal to her audience, citing as a way to acknowledge what the audience already knows about • The writer incorporates statistics • The writer manipulates data • The writer argues from precedent • The writer cites authority • The writer connects and builds • The writer reasons • The writer classifies • The writer strategically arranges examples/presents data/moves from to
+ant to say "etnos," but instead I might say The author notes his or her experience in this area by The author endears herself to her audience by The author demonstrates that he or she is a model of morality by • The author makes it clear that he cares for their audience by The author establishes her credibility by The author reminds her audience of their long-standing relationship when she writes • The author offers a number of concessions, including, suggesting to readers she has thoroughly considered the matter. • The speaker's repeated use of "we," "us," and "our" suggests to listeners that she is on their side.
+The author's use of a [formal/informal] style, as exemplified by, helps to establish her credibility with an audience expecting exactly that.
+The author's use of gives readers a feeling of familiarity and respect.
+The author's (device) contributes to his/her credibility by The writer inspires trust The writer reinforces his/her authority The writer alludes to his/her experience The writer creates a bond with the audience • The writer creates a bond with the addresses I really w vant to say "pathos," but instead I might say • The author causes the audience to feel by • The author causes the audience to feel by The author reminds the audience of experiences by • The author inspires a sense of by • Writing " is a way to manipulate the audience into feeling • The author knows stoking the readers' anger will push them into action, and does so by The speaker's repetition of builds a feeling of within her listeners. • The use of imagery lends the text a sense of • The authors loaded words, such as and, are designed to give readers a feeling of • The author's observed as and and are designed to give readers a recting or • The author's allusion to creates a feeling of, as that is likely the reader's memory of the original experience.
+The author's (device) contributes to the emotional weight of the piece by The writer elicits empathy The writer begs sympathy The writer utilizes the audience's sense of (fear, hope, patriotism, etc) as a tool to • The writer captures hearts by • The writer engenders guilt/emotion/empathy/fear/unity/patriotism/hope etc • The writer employs an emotional (humorous, cautionary, vivid, etc.) anecdote vant to say "logos," but instead I might say • The author demonstrates the sensical nature of by offering data which serves to The author notes the various benefits/advantages of by • The author notes the various benefits/advantages of by • The author notes the various disadvantages of by The author provides various examples which serve to • The author uses a clever analogy when she compares • The author uses evidence that will appeal to her audience, citing as a way to acknowledge what the audience already knows about • The writer incorporates statistics The writer manipulates data The writer argues from precedent The writer cites authority • The writer connects and builds The writer reasons The writer classifies

+The writer strategically arranges examples/presents data/moves from ... to ...